-A number of specific local benefits are also under active consideration.
-These include opportunities for local people to invest in the solar farm and using a proportion of its returns to fund community projects.
+The specific local benefit under active consideration is for local people to invest in the solar park, using a proportion of its returns to fund community projects.

-We are in discussion with Oxfordshire based Low Carbon Hub regarding the opportunity of placing Duns Tew Energy Park into their portfolio.
+We are in advanced discussion with Oxfordshire based Low Carbon Hub regarding the opportunity of placing Duns Tew Energy Park into their portfolio.
 This would offer investment opportunities, long term annual income into the community and the opportunity for Duns Tew to bid for funding for community energy projects.
-Low Carbon Hub will have an introductory open meeting in Duns Tew in late June/early July to provide more information.

 Further information about the Low Carbon Hub can be found at: www.lowcarbonhub.org

 Following the Duns Tew Energy Park public consultations on the 5th April and 6th June 2019 and the Duns Tew Parish Council meeting on 10th June 2019, feedback was generally positive with a lot of interest and support for the opportunity of community ownership.